Jamerrone/react-16-the-complete-guide/README.md

 # React 16 - The Complete Guide (SRP Point)

 This repository is not a school, work or personal project.
 It is a learning/playground where I will be trying to teach myself the basics of the popular JavaScript library React, version 16 and beyond.
 There are two main reasons why I am doing this.
 In a couple of weeks, I will start a six months internship.
 Where I will be using multiple JS libraries like Vue JS and React.
 The thing is, I have never used a JS library before.
-I did use some smaller codebases or projects from other people but never on this scale.
+I did use some smaller codebases and projects from other people but never on this scale.

 My second reason for doing this are SRP points.
 SRP points are "Self-learning points" where we HvA students need to come up with projects related to our education and future carrier.
 Before we can complete our course and receive our diploma we need to have at least 4 SRP points.
 Each point is equivalent to 28 hours of self-learning.